 Jordan O'Donnell

-Jordan O’Donnell is a novelist, entrepreneur, D1 athlete, and former-FBI employee.
+Jordan O’Donnell is a novelist, entrepreneur, and former-FBI employee.
 He lives in Richmond, VA with his wife Rachael and his burgeoning family.

 here

-His economic theory Citizenism: The Decentralized Economy of the Future is a third form of macroeconomics intended to supplant capitalism and socialism and give the proletariat direct say in the distribution of public wealth.
-It will soon be published in a prominent American newspaper.
+His economic theory Citizenism: The Decentralized Economy of the Future is a third form of macroeconomics intended to provide an alternative to strict capitalism and socialism, by giving the proletariat direct say in the distribution of public wealth.
+He is currently working to promote this work and is interested in connecting with others who share an interest in altering how our current economic systems function.

-Jordan's current project is Till the Sun Breaks Down, his first true opus about a billionaire inventor who creates the cure for death and must determine how to implement it into a volatile society.
+Jordan’s present projects include: Till the Sun Breaks Down, his first true opus about a billionaire inventor who creates the cure for death and must give it to the world without unraveling society into a volatile society.

 Jordan genuinely enjoys connecting with people.
 Reach out via the contact section.
-He would be happy to start a conversation.
 Below you can find some of Jordan's works, favorite quotes, and principles that guide his life.

 Zoon Garden